-This analysis has provided insight into the impact on gas production from a variety of operational factor and geological properties, within this mining area.
+This detailed analysis of the relationship between total gas production and various geological properties and operational factors has provided insight into the complex interactions that exist within this mining area.
 It was found that a significant portion of the UIS drilling effort yields little benefit.
 Of the 279 boreholes analysed, 124 (45%) achieved less than 100 000 m3 total gas production.
-A typical operational response to such low production was to drill additional boreholes, many of which were afforded very short drainage time and delivered little benefit.
+A typical operational response to such low production is to drill additional boreholes, often allowing only a short drainage window.